The Williams School is a co-educational, college preparatory, day school for students in grades 7-12.

 This unique DCP high school educational program allows students to experience marine research at its finest.
 Throughout the program, students will review current scientific literature, lead a presentation on DCP research projects, have the opportunity to participate in a pool session using one of the DCP arrays, and become a trained DCP volunteer.
 Additionally, all high school program participants will be asked to attend one middle school DRT program per month to assist with video identifications; the high school students learn not only to conduct and confirm dolphin identifications from video, but to teach younger students the same skill.
 For high school student participants who would like to join a DRT trip to a DCP research site, a mini-thesis project will be created for testing while on the trip.
 By the conclusion of this program, students will understand how scientific research is completed and will have developed the skills needed to assist with data processing.

-The DCP high school program will begin during the spring academic session and run for 16 weeks, with each class held as three-hour, bi-weekly classes, which allows for and fosters independent study between classes.
+The DCP high school program is offered during either the spring or fall academic session and runs for 16 weeks, with each class held as three-hour, bi-weekly classes, which allows for and fosters independent study between classes.
 Each class will be divided into 2 sections by a short break.

 Students will develop the skills to continue volunteering with DCP as a community service activity, which gives them the opportunity to expand their resumes as they prepare for the college admission process.
 Students will be given a thorough introduction to the exciting path of scientific study and the learning process.